sigstore/cosign/README.md

 `cosign` will integrate with even more transparency logs, and a PKI.
 See https://github.com/sigStore/fulcio for more info.

+`cosign` will also support The Update Framework for delegations, key discovery and expiration.
+See https://github.com/sigstore/cosign/issues/86 for more info!

 ### Things That Should Probably Change